Tuesday, August 23, 2016

 August 21 – inspection and clean up

-The guys are Marina Boisvert left a mess of fiberglass dust throughout the cabin and engine room and locker.
+The guys, including Marina Boisvert, left a mess of fibreglass dust throughout the cabin, engine room, and locker.

 Daniele and I drove out on Sunday morning with a compressor and shop vac to clean her up before bringing her back home.
 It was just awful.